mohdakrory/Deep-Learning-Practice/README.md

 ## Automobile mile per gallon prediction

-Building an MLP regression model with keras to predict mile per gallon for given features of an automobile
+Building a MLP regression model with keras to predict mile per gallon for given features of an automobile

 This Example consists of